 Using credit or finance over debit or cash can help give you some important financial benefits if you use it responsibly.
-Read more information on credit hygiene practices that might help you improve your credit score, or if you would like to learn more about your credit history you can get access to your FREE Equifax Credit Report & Score free for 30 days, then £14.95 per month.
+Read more information on credit hygiene practices that might help you improve your credit score, or if you would like to learn more about your credit history you can get access to your Equifax Credit Report & Score, which is free for 30 days, then £14.95 per month.

 - What happens to credit history when moving abroad

 - Divorce and your credit score

 - How credit cards work – how they may affect your credit rating

 - Students and credit reports

 - Getting credit cards with bad credit history

 - What is a guarantor and how do they work?

 - How Credit Scores Affect Car Finance